secretgraph/secretgraph/README.md

 The best way to have a good performance is to avoid serverside decryption (decrypt get parameter).
 And in case someone abuses it for e.g. DDOS, to set a ratelimit or disable it via a ratelimit of "0/s".
 The client is not affected (urls are parsed internally so the shown decrypt get parameter is neglectable).
 Note: the decrypt parameter is required for some proxy stuff (serving media or other non text files) and transfers

+## Share url

+The share url is fake:
+it is composed by graphql url and tokens as get parameters.
+It must be parsed by a client and is not valid for web usage

 # TODO

+-   shareurl: graphql url ? token = ...
 -   improve documention of documents (imprint), show usage
 -   key callbacks: url:contentid:token
 -   editors starting with : for meta editors like galeries (real types cannot contain ":")